Introduction

 A. First triathlon competition

-The first triathlon competition marks the beginning of an exciting adventure in the world of multisport.
-It is an opportunity to test your limits, push your boundaries, and discover new facets of your inner strength.
+The first triathlon competition marks the start of an exciting adventure in the multisport world.
+It’s an opportunity to test your limits, push your boundaries, and discover new aspects of your inner strength.

 I. Preparation before the competition

-A. Selection of a suitable bike
+A. Selecting a suitable bike

-Opt for a bike that matches:
+Choose a bike that matches:

 - your skill level